SysBioChalmers/Human-GEM/data/testResults/README.md

 #### Model / annotation-table inconsistencies
 The model and its annotation tables (`reactions.tsv` / `metabolites.tsv` /
 `genes.tsv`) must list the same identifiers.
-Flags identifiers in the model but not the table (or the reverse), any deprecated identifier still used in the model, and a non-numeric value in the `spontaneous` column of `reactions.tsv`.
+Flags identifiers in the model but not the table (or the reverse), any deprecated identifier still used in the model, a metabolite whose identifier ends in a different compartment than its `compartment` field, and a non-numeric value in the `spontaneous` column of `reactions.tsv`.

 #### Removed reactions or metabolites not deprecated
 Human-GEM retires identifiers rather than deleting them, so a removed identifier